-Table 3: VSS for SVCSBP-LS with different availability classes, values of α , and types of capacity loss overestimates the future demand, that is, a total item volume larger than the actual volume, and a larger set of available bins in the future.
-Moreover, when the percentage of scenarios affected by capacity loss and the probability of bin types being affected by capacity loss are low, the EV formulation underestimates the reduction of available capacity, meaning that the total volume of first-stage capacity predicted to be available at operation times is larger than the actual available volume.
+Table 3: VSS for SVCSBP-LS with different availability classes, values of $\alpha$ , and types of capacity loss

+We now examine to what extent the first-stage decisions of the SVCSBP-LS and EEV formulation differ.
+As highlighted in Crainic et al. (2016), the EEV problem generally overestimates the future demand, that is, a total item volume larger than the actual volume, and a larger set of available bins in the future.
+Moreover, when the percentage of scenarios affected by capacity loss and the probability of bin types being affected by capacity loss are low, the EEV formulation underestimates the reduction of available capacity, meaning that the total volume of first-stage capacity predicted to be available at operation times is larger than the actual available volume.
 This behavior can lead to two undesired situations.
-First, the EV solution may include a set of bins which are not suitable for the set of scenarios considered.
+First, the EEV solution may include a set of bins that are not suitable for the set of scenarios considered.
 The capacity plan is then more expensive than necessary even when the solution is feasible and implementable.
-Second, the EV solution may include insufficient capacity for certain situations (subset of scenarios) in which the actual availability of bins is limited, yielding an unfeasible capacity plan for those situations.
+Second, the EEV solution may include insufficient capacity for certain situations (subset of scenarios) in which the actual availability of bins is limited, yielding an unfeasible capacity plan for those situations.